Local structure can identify and quantify influential global spreaders in large scale social networks

-{\bf Introduction--} Modern online social platforms are replacing traditional media~\cite{rust1994death} for spreading of information and communication of opinions~\cite{aral2012,banerjee2013diffusion,bond201261,wangPeng2009Science}.
-A common feature of today's online social networks (OSNs) is their gigantic sizes -- for example, as of the second quarter of 2015, there are about $ 1.5$ billion monthly active users on Facebook.
-Noticeably, multiplicative explosions of some information may take place at a global scale in such gigantic OSNs, which is the fundation of viral marketing strategies~\cite{ferguson2008word}.
-Because of this, the information spreading is traditionally believed to be a global process.
-Indeed, most heuristic measures, such as k-shell~\cite{kitsak2010identification}, betweenness~\cite{Newman2001Betweenness}, closeness~\cite{freeman1979centrality}, Katz index~\cite{katz1953new}, all evaluate the influence of nodes based on knowledge of global network structures.
-In general, these methods become impractical for giant OSNs, because either the full network structural data are unavailable, or the computational time is non-scalable.
-On the other hand, based on massive social experiments, Christakis and Fowler proposed a so-called {\it three degrees of influence} (TDI) theory~\cite{CF2007}, which states that any individual's social influence ceases beyond three degrees (friends'friends'friends), and therefore suggests a local effect.
-A recent study also shows that a local approximation works fairly well for the global measure of collective influence~\cite{MM2015Nature}.
-The above situation bares a seemingly paradox, which inspires us to ask a fundamental question: is there a local aspect hidden in the overall global nature of spreading processes?
+\dropcap{M}odern online social platforms are replacing traditional media~\cite{rust1994death} for the spreading of information and communication of opinions~\cite{kitsak2010identification,wangPeng2009Science,MM2015Nature, aral2012,bond201261}.
+A common feature of today's online social networks (OSNs) is their gigantic sizes -- for example, as of the second quarter of 2016, there are about $ 1.5$ billion monthly active users on Facebook.
+Noticeably, multiplicative explosions of some information may take place at a global scale in such gigantic OSNs, which is the foundation of viral marketing strategies~\cite{ferguson2008word}.
+Because of this, quantification of viral spreading is traditionally believed to need global network information.
+Indeed, most measures, such as k-shell~\cite{kitsak2010identification}, degree discount~\cite{Chen2009}, cost-effective lazy forward~\cite{leskovec2007cost}, betweenness~\cite{Newman2001Betweenness}, closeness~\cite{freeman1979centrality}, Katz index~\cite{katz1953new}, evaluate the influence of nodes based on the knowledge of global network structures.
+In general, these methods become impractical for giant OSNs, because either the full network structural data is unavailable, or the computational time is non-scalable.
+On the other hand, based on massive social experiments, Christakis and Fowler proposed the so-called {\it three degrees of influence} (TDI) theory~\cite{CF2007,Fowler2013review}, which states that any individual's social influence ceases beyond three degrees (friends' friends' friends), and therefore suggests the existence of an unknown yet local effect.
+A recent study also shows that a local approximation works fairly well for a qualitative global measure of collective influence~\cite{MM2015Nature}.
+The above situation bares an apparent paradox, which inspires us to ask a fundamental question: could local network structure accurately determine the size of global spreading?